Vito39/lambda/README.md

-circle ci congfig to deploy lambda function
+circle ci congfig to deploy lambda function just for check in ci/cd